MarGhaf/Data-Analysis-on-Movies-Profitability/README.md

     .
 Qestion 1; Which Generes need more budget and create gross more?
     .
 Qestion 2: Best relase month for geners and gross?
     .
 Qestion 3 : What is the perfect running time for a movie?

+## Data Understanding and Analysis

+The general research strategy in this project is to do exploratory data analysis on the persent data collection in film industry.
+The process include belwo steps:

+ .
+Import libraries and load dataset
+ .
+Data cleaning
+ .
+Asking Analytical Questions and Visualizations
+ .
+Conclusion & Recommendations